 You can optionally define backup settings for any multicast port by entering the Backup Source IP, Group Address and Destination Port.
 If, at any time, the primary input goes down, Sentry will automatically switch to monitoring the backup settings.
+Backup settings are supported only for Multicast ports.

-Figure 317: Multicast backup settings
+Figure 322: Multicast backup settings